TobikoData/sqlmesh/docs/comparisons.md

 #### Data leakage
 dbt does not enforce that the data inserted into the incremental table should be there.
 This can lead to problems or consistency issues such as late arriving data overriding past partitions.
 SQLMesh wraps all queries under the hood in a subquery with a time filter to enforce that the data inserted for a particular batch is as expected.

+dbt also only supports the 'insert/overwrite' incremental load pattern for systems that natively support it.
+SQLMesh enables 'insert/overwrite' on any system because it is the most robust way to do incremental pipelines.
+'Append' pipelines are extremely dangerous due data leakage / duplicates.

 ```sql
 -- original query